Vascular Ultrasound Program

 The School has earned a strong reputation as a leader in cardiac ultrasound training for over 35 years and is licensed by the State of Arizona State Board for Private Postsecondary Education.
 Recently we have designed our program to include the ever-changing field of vascular sonography.
-The vascular program is designed to meet and exceed the minimum clock hour requirements as recommended by Cardiovascular Credentialing International (“CCI”).
+The vascular program is designed to meet and exceed the minimum clinical clock hour requirements as recommended by Cardiovascular Credentialing International (CCI).

 Hours and Days of Instruction

 Classroom sessions and clinical rotations will total at least 35 hours per week.
 Some weekend and/or evening hours may be required.
-Students are required to participate in TOPS screenings as scheduled and are encouraged to participate in Bates Foundation screenings.

-|Introduction to Vascular||381|
+|Introduction to Vascular||165|

 - Patient Care – This course includes an overview of medical terminology, pharmacology, basic diagnostic procedures, blood-borne pathogens, pathophysiology and infectious diseases.
 How to interact with patients in a clinical setting as well as the topic of professionalism will be discussed.

 - Imaging Lab – This course ensures the development of the student’s scanning skills as well as the appropriate use of protocol.
 Students begin training in the school’s imaging lab during the first week of the program.
 Patient models are used exclusively in order to help students identify a variety of anatomies and indications.
-Students will be fully prepared to enter vascular and echo clinical rotations and perform studies independently.
+Students will be fully prepared to enter vascular clinical rotations and perform studies independently.